Marcello-class submarine: Francesco Morosini

-(pennant number MS) was launched 28 July 1938.
+Francesco Morosini (pennant number MS) was launched 28 July 1938.
 After unsuccessful war patrols in the Mediterranean, Morosini sailed on 25 October 1940 and passed the Strait of Gibraltar on 31 October for an Atlantic patrol to Bordeaux on 28 November.
 After unsuccessful patrols from 22 January to 24 February and from 30 April to 20 May 1941, Morosini sank two ships on its third BETASOM patrol.
 After two more unsuccessful patrols, Morosini sank two ships during Operation Neuland.
 While returning to France after sinking another ship during a second patrol to the Caribbean Sea, Morosini was lost to unknown causes after 8 August 1942.